cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 > Note that in the current version the validator set of the consumer chain is entirely provided by the provider chain.

-Both the provider and the consumer chains are [application-specific blockchains](https://docs.cosmos.network/v0.44/intro/why-app-specific.html), i.e., the state-machine is typically connected to the underlying consensus engine via an interface called the [ABCI](https://docs.tendermint.com/v0.34/spec/abci/).
+Both the provider and the consumer chains are [application-specific blockchains](https://docs.cosmos.network/v0.44/intro/why-app-specific.html), i.e., the state-machine is typically connected to the underlying consensus engine via an interface called [ABCI](https://github.com/tendermint/spec/tree/v0.7.1/spec/abci).
 Thus, we refer to the state-machine as an ABCI application.
 For ease of presentation, this specification considers a modular paradigm, i.e., the functionality of the ABCI application is separated into multiple modules, like the approach adopted by [Cosmos SDK](https://docs.cosmos.network/v0.44/basics/app-anatomy.html#modules).